ccbrenton/ccbrenton.github.io/_pages/about.md

 classes: wide
 ---

-Hello, and welcome to my Data Analytics Portfolio!
+Hello, and welcome to my data analytics portfolio!

 As an engineer, data was front and center to my work.
 Designing anything is an iterative process between building prototypes, conducting validation tests, analyzing data, and presenting findings to stakeholders.
 Being an engineer is a lot more than being skilled in product innovation and high level math.
 Engineering also requires a deep skillset at working with data (sometimes quite a lot of data), and telling a story that communicates your results in a clear and concise way.
 While the greatest tool at any engineer's disposal is Excel (a tool I'm sure most are familiar), it quickly became apparent in my engineering journey that there was more to the world of data analytics than generic tables and simple scatter plots.
 I started learning the power of python and how it could be used not only for deeper customization in my analysis, but also in optimizing my workflows.
 I learned about Power BI and Tableau vastly growing my perception of data viz and it's ability to make data not only easier to digest, but more engaging.
 I learning how to properly wrangle large datasets with structured databases and SQL.
 I also learned about machine learning and it's use as a powerful predictive tool when flooded with data variables.
 Overtime, I started to notice the overlap between being a good engineer and a good data analyst continue to shrink as I continued to leverage my skillsets.